metomi/rose/sphinx/tutorial/rose/metadata.rst

-The metadata for a setting is written in a section named ``section=setting`` where ``setting`` is the name of the setting and ``section`` is the section to which the setting belongs (leave blank if the setting does not belong to a section).
+The metadata for a setting is written in a section named ``section=setting`` where ``setting`` is the name of the setting and ``section`` is the section to which the setting belongs (left blank if the setting does not belong to a section).

-For example take the following application configuration.
+For example, take the following application configuration:

 .. code-block:: rose
    :caption: rose-app.conf